yonamine/autocheck/README.md

 *Note: The build should be performed on the oldest supported OS version to ensure glibc compatibility*

+## Releases

+Installation packages for Autocheck can be found in the releases section of the repository [here](https://github.com/syrmia/autocheck/releases).

 ## Install package

 ### Ubuntu, Debian